 Camp Westwind – Packing

 Rain, sometimes HEAVY rain, is often a reality at Camp Westwind.
-Luggage is transported into camp on an open-bed truck, and may be exposed to rain for a prolonged period.
+Luggage is transported into camp on an open-bed truck and may be exposed to rain for a prolonged period.
 You really don’t want to be stuck with wet clothing and sleeping gear.
 Pack in a manner that will keep your things dry!
 Pack everything in sturdy, rainproof luggage.
 Pack clothing and bedding in plastic garbage bags inside your luggage.
 Save your bags for the return trip.

 Westwind staff will transport our luggage to the lodge, but you’ll need to carry it to your cabin, which may be uphill from the lodge.
 Pack in something that is easy to carry.
-Backpacks and duffel bags work better than suitcases.
+Backpacks and duffle bags work better than suitcases.
 Wear shoes and clothes that are good for walking in soft sand.

 There will be a map of the cabins at the lodge, along with the cabin assignments list, but it is a good idea to make note of your cabin name and cabin-mates before arrival.
 Cabin assignments are sent out a week or two before your weekend.